A suburb of two halves - one pretty with grand homes, another with busier higher-density - makes Caringbah a place with two faces.

 The Verdict

-Caringbah is a solid choice for families large and small who want the mix of space, greenery and quiet that Sutherland Shire provides without being too disconnected from “true” Sydney.
-It’s a little on the pricey side considering its distance, however its overall package is pretty, well-equipped and visually appealing.
+Caringbah is a solid choice for families large and small who want the mix of space, greenery, safety and quiet that Sutherland Shire provides without being too disconnected from “true” Sydney, while still having a solid array of amenities on hand close by.